mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Membership in an order provides a ready pool of potential contacts and patrons for knighted Travellers.
-Meeting or simply coming into contact with other members of one’s order might also result in a request for assistance.
+Meeting or simply coming into contact with other members of one's order might also result in a request for assistance.
 When another knight of the order asks for help, it is expected that their fellow knight will comply.
-To do otherwise risks damage to one’s reputation and possibly expulsion from the order.
+To do otherwise risks damage to one's reputation and possibly expulsion from the order.

 The bonds of fellowship that develop between